UTS-RI/VDB_GPDF/README.md

 VDB_GPDF for ROS2
 ---
-## 🚀 We now support ROS1, ROS1 Docker and ROS2!
+## 🚀 We now support ROS1, ROS2 and both with Docker!
-## 🚀 This branch is the ROS2 version of VDB-GPDF.
+## 🚀 This branch is the ROS2 version and ROS2 Docker for VDB-GPDF.
 ## 🚀 For ROS1 version and ROS1 Docker environment, please go to [the main branch](https://github.com/UTS-RI/VDB_GPDF).
 ## 🎉 VDB-GPDF is accepted by RA-L 2025.
 ## 🎉 We will present VDB-GPDF at [IROS 2025, Session Mapping 4](https://ras.papercept.net/conferences/conferences/IROS25/program/IROS25_ContentListWeb_3.html).
 See you there!